jsanchezv/JSpeccy/README.md

 * Multiface One/128/Plus 3 emulation
 * ULA+ mode support (up to 64 colors on screen)
 * LEC Memory expansion, up to 528 KB, to use LEC CP/M v2.2, using Microdrives as storage
+* Window can be maximized up to x4.
+* Selectable emulation speed up to x10 (35 Mhz CPU)
 * Translations to English, Spanish & Italian
+* Complete command line support, to integrate JSpeccy with front-ends.

 Web: [JSpeccy](http://jspeccy.speccy.org) (only in Spanish, I'm sorry)